 The guidelines for the Saints Start Challenge Grants are as follows:

 1. To be eligible, students must be rising juniors.

 2. Up to $2750 may be requested to cover housing, supplies/materials, and income replacement.
 Travel expenses or tuition will not be paid from this fund.
 A detailed budget must be included with the application.

 3. A faculty or staff sponsor must recommend your proposal via this webform.

-4. Proposed project should be completed during the summer.
+4. Proposed project should be completed during the first half of the summer.
 A final reflection on your activities will be due by August 31.
 Presentations on the completed projects will be delivered during the following fall or spring.

 6. Proposals will be reviewed by a committee that will consider each according to the following criteria: how well thought-out, feasible, and polished the proposal is; how well-prepared the student seems in terms of ability to complete the proposal (based on courses taken, grades, and other skills mentioned in the proposal); the clarity of relationship between the project as proposed and the long-term academic and post-graduation goals the student has outlined in the reflection; etc.

 8. Projects should be designed to run for up to four weeks and be completed by June 30, 2023.

 9. In the past, the selection committee has been able to support a variety of self-designed creative projects, volunteer commitments, internships, and hands-on research projects.
 Successful projects have actively engaged in personal and professional mentorship and have sought out community impacts and connections.
 These projects, which have been conceived by students and supported by both faculty and community members, have reflected applicants' interests, areas of curiosity, conviction, and commitments.
 They have aimed to provide a transformative experience for those involved in the project and have promoted students' positive and intentional exploration.